-The Camp Gordon Johnston WWII Museum houses over 5,000 square feet of artifacts, vehicles, photos, memorabilia and memories of the soldiers, sailors and other military as well as civilian personnel who trained and worked here during the WWII years.
-Our goal is to honor those who trained and served at Camp Gordon Johnston and to promote not only the history of WWII, but also portray the gigantic effort that our nation poured into this conflict.
-The CGJ Museum has compiled an extensive history of the various units that trained here, as well as a photographic display of the area and life as it existed at the camp.
-Furthermore, the CGJ veterans have contributed the artifacts brought back from battles overseas, along with uniforms, mess kits, and all sorts of souvenirs, too numerous to name.
-The museum also preserves an oral history, preserving the experiences of our veterans.
+The Camp Gordon Johnston Museum houses over 3000 square feet of artifacts, photos, memorabilia and memories of the soldiers, sailors and other military as well as civilian personnel who trained and worked here during the years 1942-1946.
+Our goal is to honor them and promote the learning and preserving the history of WWII and portraying the gigantic effort that our nation and its allies poured into the war effort.
+The Museum is assembling the histories of the various units and their training as well as developing exhibits that remind and teach about the various aspects and events of WWII.
+Veterans have contributed the artifacts brought back from battles overseas, along with uniforms, mess kits, and all sorts of souvenirs, too numerous to name.
+The museum also preserves oral histories of veterans that returned for reunions or visited the museum.

 Thee collection boasts a variety of interesting and exceptional artifacts donated over the years, many accompanied by the unique stories behand them.
 Some examples include:

 The 28th Infantry Division “Bloody Bucket” patch belonging to then two star general Omar Bradley, who was the commander of the division when it trained at Camp Gordon Johnston.
 The story of how this patch came to be in our collection is a delightful and interesting one, as the patch was gifted to Vivian (Matthews) Hess whose father was the Camp Postmaster.

 The first NAZI flag obtained by ground forces on German soil, collected by then Lt.
 Samuel Rhea from a German schoolhouse when the 4th Infantry crossed the Sigfried Line in September 1944.

 Top Secret Plans for Operation Neptune, dated May 20, 1944, describing in detail the Naval Operations of Operation Overlord.